 I am so, so excited about this recipe.
 I haven’t been this excited about a recipe since I discovered cilantro lime pesto.
 I am continually learning about food, and it is so fun, especially when I find ways to healthify recipes!

 Risotto.
-I was just introduced to risotto 6/14/12.
-It was my __ birthday, and my family wanted to take me to Olive Garden; my kids LOVE the Olive Garden.
-I was a bit concerned I wouldn’t be able to find something I could eat that wouldn’t make me regret my choice the next day, but I found something!
-Fire-Grilled Citrus Shrimp & Risotto!
-It was so great, and I enjoyed the leftovers the next day, too.
+I was introduced to risotto on my birthday.
+My family wanted to take me to Olive Garden for the celebration; my kids LOVE the Olive Garden, by the way.
+I was a bit concerned I wouldn’t be able to find something I could eat that wouldn’t make me regret my choice the next day, but I found something.
+Fire-Grilled Citrus Shrimp & Risotto.
+The risotto had an amazing combination of flavors.
+I even was able to keep myself from gorging so I could enjoy the leftovers the next day, too.

-Then for our 13th anniversary in early July, my husband and I stayed in downtown Seattle a few nights, and I got a different risotto each night.
+Then for our anniversary the following month, my husband and I stayed in downtown Seattle a few nights, and I got a different type of risotto each night.
 I had also had it at a potluck two days before we left.
 Then we came home, and I made it for the first time, and had leftovers the next night.
 So in six days, I had it five times in four different ways, all wonderful.

 When I first made it, I did it the hard, long, traditional way where you hover over the stove, and stir, stir and stir some more.
-Being in love with the crock-pot, I was wondering if a dish like this could be made it in.
+Being the crock-pot lover that I am, I was wondering if a dish like this could be made slow cooker style.
 The answer was a resounding YES!!
-This recipe may cause some of my friends to think less of me because I am using the blessed crock-pot to create a traditionally stove-top made dish, but I’ll call this efficient thinking and not being lazy!
+This recipe may cause some of my friends to think less of me because I am using the blessed crock-pot to create a traditionally stove-top-made dish, but I’ll call this efficient thinking and not being lazy!

 Although this recipe is inspired by the Olive Garden Fire-Grilled Citrus Shrimp & Risotto, I can’t say it is a copycat recipe.
 I researched and found a few crock-pot risotto recipes and sauce recipes, and I cut, pasted & modified different ideas to create this new dish.
 My biggest inspirations were A Year of Slow Cooking, and Martha Stewart.

-The Verdict: I am in love with this recipe.
+The Verdict: I am in love with this recipe!!
 Plus it’s such a time saver, using the crock-pot, since you don’t have to stand over the hot stove continually stirring (or having my daughter do it:).
-So I have found a more efficient, yet still, tasty way to have a risotto.
+So I have found a more efficient, yet still, tasty way to have a risotto. **Pics updated 4/15.

 Go here for the complete list of recipes.